mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 -----------

 This utility is used to show the slaves for a master.
-It will print a graph of the master and its slaves labeling each with the hostname and port.
+It will print a graph of the master and its slaves labeling each with the host name and port number.

 You can choose to explore the slaves for each client with the :option:`--recurse` option.
 This will permit the utility to connect to